 |Add : Interest Payable (u/s 234A, 234B 234C)||XX|

 Self Assessment Tax Payment

-The taxpayer has to pay the income tax through challan 280 via any of the below methods:
+The taxpayer can pay income tax via any of the below methods:

 What is the difference between self assessment tax and advance tax?

 The Advance Tax is part payment of your tax liability before the end of the Financial Year.
 As per the Income Tax Act, every assessee whose tax liability for a Financial Year exceeds INR 10,000 has to pay advance tax on an installment basis.
-There is an interest penalty in case the Advance tax is not paid before the end of the financial year.
+There will be an interest liability in case the Advance tax is not paid before the end of the financial year.

-Self Assessment Tax is what the assessee pays after the end of the financial year.
-Before filing the income tax return, every assessee should calculate the tax liability.
-If there are any outstanding tax dues to be paid then it is to be paid first before filing Income Tax Return.
+Self Assessment Tax is the requisite amount that an assessee needs to pay on their net taxable income after the end of the financial year.
+If any outstanding tax dues are to be paid, then it is to be paid before filing an Income Tax Return.

-There is no due date associated with the payment of tax.
+There is no due date for payment of tax.
 However, if you fail to pay this tax, you will receive a notice or intimation from ITD along with interest or penalty.